12 Small Changes You Can Make to Increase Your Metabolism

 You've heard it before: The more muscle you have, the more calories you burn.
 In fact, lean tissues, including organs and muscles, on average burn 14 calories a pound a day, while fat only burns about three calories per pound, says David Heber, M.D., Ph.D., director of the UCLA Center for Human Nutrition.

 The absolute amount of muscle in you determines the overall speed of your resting metabolism (the amount you burn just sitting around) and some of us are born with an edge in the amount of muscle fibers we've got.
 Angela Corcoran, director of education at the Cybex Research Institute, says to hit the gym and take advantage of free weights and strength training machines.
 They're good for building lean muscle and will help increase your metabolism.
-(Related: 11 Major Health Benefits of Lifting Weights)
+(Related: 11 Major Health and Fitness Benefits of Lifting Weights)

 "They can also help to establish healthy fitness habits and consistency in an exercise program," Corcoran says.
 "Ask a trainer at your gym to explain how to use the programs on the equipment, and have them suggest a workout routine to help you."
 (Or try this dumbbell strength training workout for beginners.)